Nathali26/group-project/README.md

 Run the following in the MySQL CLI: `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'YOUR_PASSWORD';` (replace `YOUR_PASSWORD` with your actual password)

 Run `npm run migrate` in your **TERMINAL**, in the **project** folder (not your MySQL CLI!
 Open a new terminal window for this).
-This will create 3 tables called 'recipies','ingredients' and 'recipes_ingredients' in your database.
+This will create 1 table called 'users' in your database.

 ### Run Your Development Servers

+- Run npm install react-router-dom

 - Run `npm start` in project directory to start the Express server on port 4000
 - `cd client` and run `npm run dev` to start client server in development mode with hot reloading in port 5173.